Underneath your feet in the muddy brown soil squirms the world’s best kept secret… a wonderful, magical creature called the Worm.

 After the performance, the audience are invited to see some real worms in a specially designed wormery.

 The Worm has been touring schools, nurseries, theatres, festivals and community venues across Scotland since 2013.
-It performed at the Edinburgh Festival Fringe 2014 at Summerhall, where it was shortlisted for the Fringe Sustainable Practice Award.
+It performed at the Edinburgh Festival Fringe 2014 at Summerhall, where it was shortlisted and then a finalist for the Fringe Sustainable Practice Award.
 The show went on to perform at the 2015 Puppet Animation Festival, and was invited back for the 2016 and 2018 Festivals.

 2018 Tour Dates

 The Lemon Tree, Aberdeen – Saturday 24th March 2018, 1pm & 3pm

 Kinning Park Complex, Glasgow (Puppet Animation Festival) – Sunday 25th March 2018, 3.30pm

 Saltcoats Town Hall (Puppet Animation Festival) – Monday 26 March, 11am & 1pm